 APEC Energy Ministers last met in Cebu, The Philippines, on 13 October 2015.
 They issued the Cebu Declaration and Instructions.
 Ministers emphasized the importance of energy resiliency in the face of the effects of man-made and natural disasters and established a new Energy Working Group Task Force to take this work forward.
-Ministers also welcomed the new APEC Initiative for Enhancing the Quality of Electric Power Infrastructure taking into various factors into consideration including resilience to disasters, lifecycle costs and environmental impacts.
+Ministers also welcomed the new APEC Initiative for Enhancing the Quality of Electric Power Infrastructure, taking various factors into consideration, including resilience to disasters, lifecycle costs and environmental impacts.
 Ministers also instructed officials to implement an APEC Green Energy Finance Initiative in support of the financial sustainability of renewable energy and energy efficiency development in the region.
 See this news release for more information.

-In 2009 an APEC Sub-Fund for Energy Efficiency and Low-Carbon Measures was established with a contribution from the Government of Japan.
+Since 2009 an APEC Sub-Fund for Energy Efficiency and Low-Carbon Measures has been maintained with contributions from the Government of Japan.
 This sub-fund continues to support a wide range of energy-related technical capacity-building projects supporting cooperation between APEC members.
 The general procedures for applying for APEC project funding are available here.